AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 Open our vertex shader.
 Shaders are written in GLSL, the syntax of which is based on the C programming language, therefore also baring a resemblance to C++.
 Note that Visual Studio does not support GLSL syntax highlighting by default, however there are extensions for this.
 Regardless, it is easy to install GLSL syntax highlighting extensions within Visual Studio Code, so it may be beneficial to use Visual Studio Code for GLSL.

 #### Vertex Shader
 The vertex shader determines all the positions of the vertices of an object.
-Therefore, each instance of a running vertex shader correspondents to one particular vertice.
+Therefore, each instance of a running vertex shader is responsible for one particular vertice.
 To get started, first we should specify our GLSL version at the top of the file.

 Notice the type of our variable ```position```.
 The ```layout``` qualifier allows for a variable's value to be either retrieved from the stage coming before (as with the use of ```in```), or to be sent to the stage coming after (with the use of ```out```).
 This can be done throughout the graphics pipeline's stages that we have access to.
 However, since the vertex shader is the first stage of the pipeline, we are also able to retrieve code from the CPU, as this comes directly before the vertex shader runs.
 This is what we are doing in this instance.

 The ```location``` determines an index for our vertex shader variable ```position``` that an equivalent vertex attribute variable generated on the CPU is expected to match.
-The index is 0, as we set the vertex attribute index to be 0 as the first parameter of the ```glVertexAttribPointer()``` function in [Vertex Buffer Objects](#vertex-buffer-objects).
+The index is 0, as we set the vertex attribute index to be 0 through the first parameter of the ```glVertexAttribPointer()``` function in the [Vertex Buffer Objects](#vertex-buffer-objects) section.
 Lastly, ```vec3``` is the actual type of the variable, which is a 3-dimensional vector:

 **Globals**
 ```GLSL